macthomasengineering/MteEVAL-b4x-library/README.md

 ##Applications

 Evaluating expressions at runtime is a valuable tool to allow formulas and other calculations to be customized post installation, which otherwise would require a physical update or a custom build of an application.
-Any application designed to calculate and manage a sales compensation plan are good candidates for Codeblocks, where the end-customer may want to customize the forumulas for their product mix and goals.
+For example, any application designed to calculate and manage a sales compensation plan is good candidate for Codeblocks, where the end-customer may want to customize the forumulas for their product mix and sales goals.

 ##Usage